cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 ### Positive

-- IBC Callers can now programatically execute logic that involves sending a packet and then performing some additional logic once the packet lifecycle is complete
+- IBC callers can now programatically execute logic that involves sending a packet and then performing some additional logic once the packet lifecycle is complete.
-- Leverages the same callback architecture used between core IBC and IBC applications
+- Leverages the same callback architecture used between core IBC and IBC applications.

 ### Negative